 Simply put, stress is our response to what’s happening around us.
 In other words, it’s not the late payments, work conflicts or arguments with our loved one that causes stress – it’s our thoughts and the story we tell ourselves about an event or circumstance that creates an emotional upset, shallow breath, surging adrenalin, racing heartbeat and other symptoms of worry.

 This is because each of us has our own unique set of experiences in life and react to each of them differently.

-So if your life experiences have a number of traumatic events and you did not have the opportunity to fully recover, this leaves you more vulnerable to the next stressful situation.
+So if your life experiences have several traumatic events and you did not have the opportunity to recover fully, this leaves you more vulnerable to the next stressful situation.

 What is Stress?

 Medical experts suggest that when the body encounters stress, it releases three hormones- adrenaline, norepinephrine, and cortisol.

 The amount of each hormone is released quickly, and the body then clears it depending on your genetics, environment, and health.
 Individual health and surroundings play a vital role in how stress is perceived and tolerated.

 The outcome of chronic stress manifests into accelerated ageing, migraine headaches, heart diseases, anxiety, binge eating, depression and digestive disorders that impact your body and mind.